trelau/AFEM/docs/source/geometry.rst

     pnts = PointsAlongCurveByDistance(c4, 1.).points

-The ``PointsAlongCurveByDistance`` tool can also return the number of points created, the parameters on the curve for each point, the final spacing, and the interior points (i.e., exclude first and last).
+The :class:`.PointsAlongCurveByDistance` tool can also return the number of points created, the parameters on the curve for each point, the final spacing, and the interior points (i.e., exclude first and last).
 Others tools exist for creating points (and planes) along curves by a specified number rather than distance.

 At this point the created geometry should look similar to the image below.